matpulis/tma-fe-matpulis/README.md

 ## Technologies Used

-- Angular: The latest version for building the front end.
+- Angular: Used angular v19.0.0 for building the front end.
 - TypeScript: For type safety and modern JavaScript features.
 - RxJS: For reactive programming and countdown functionality.
 - Apollo GraphQL: For GraphQL API communication.